mrsalahshinwari/mrsalahshinwari/README.md

 ---

 ## 👤 Who I am
-- 💻 A Computer Science Lecturer & Data Analyst
+- 💻 I am a Data Analyst, Machine Learning and Deep Learning Engineer, and a Lecturer in Computer Science.
 - 🎯 Passionate about **Data Science, Artificial Intelligence, and Teaching**
-- 🌱 Currently learning **Machine Learning & Deep Learning**
+- 🌱 Currently learning **Agent AI And Computer Vision**
 - 🚀 Vision: To become a **Data Scientist** and help others unlock the power of data

 ---